homieiot/convention/README.md

 ## Background

 An instance of a physical piece of hardware (an Arduino, an ESP8266...) is called a **device**.
 A device has **device properties**, like the current local IP, the Wi-Fi signal, etc. A device can expose multiple **nodes**.
 For example, a weather device might expose a `temperature` node and an `humidity` node.
 A node can have multiple **node properties**.
 The `temperature` node might for example expose a `degrees` property containing the actual temperature, and an `unit` property.
+Node properties can be **ranges**.
+For example, if you have a LED strip, you can have a node property `led` ranging from `1` to `10`, to control LEDs independently.
 Node properties can be **settable**.
 For example, you don't want your `degrees` property to be settable in case of a temperature sensor: this depends on the environment and it would not make sense to change it.
 However, you will want the `degrees` property to be settable in case of a thermostat.

 ## QoS and retained messages